Armor Shop for Ladies & Gentlemen

 Armor Shop for Ladies & Gentlemen (おとなの防具屋さん, Otona no Bōguya-san) is a Japanese four-panel manga series by Fumi Ayamiya.
 It was first published on September 15, 2017, via a web comic distribution site Ganma! at Comic Smart.
-The story focuses at the daily life of Kautz, a new shopkeeper at an armor shop that only sells sexy, revealing armors for female adventurers that equipped with high stats and sold cheap prices, causing the shop's finance to get worsened that he has to manage it somehow while dealing with his co-worker and customers.
 The first volume of the manga was released on November 12, 2018, by Earth Star Entertainment.

 A short anime adaptation by IMAGICA Lab aired from October 9 to December 25, 2018.
-Each episodes is 4 minutes length.
-The anime was broadcast on Tokyo MX and BS11, and is available on Ganma! app and AbemaTV service.
+Each episode is 4 minutes long.
+The anime was broadcast on Tokyo MX and BS11, and is available on the Ganma! app and AbemaTV service.
 There are also three additional episodes that were released from March 6 to March 20, 2019.
 A second season aired from January 2 to March 20, 2021.

+Plot

+The story focuses on the daily life of Kautz, a new shopkeeper at an armor shop that only sells revealing armor for female adventurers that comes with high stats.
+As the shop's finances have worsened from its owner deciding to sell items for cheap prices, Kautz has to manage it somehow while dealing with his co-workers and customers.